prahladyeri/prahladyeri.github.io/_posts/2019-05-16-growing-intolerance-and-lack-of-compassion-towards-new-developers-on-stackoverflow.md

 ---
 layout: post
-title: "Growing intolerance and lack of compassion towards new developers on StackOverflow"
+title: Growing intolerance and lack of compassion towards new developers on StackOverflow
 tags: social-networking technology
 ---